HZeyen/PyRefra/1_Installation.md

 4. Form here, the windows installation is presented, while [Linux Installations](Linux_Installation.md)  is provided as well.

-6. Push the Windows key and search Anaconda3.
+5. Push the Windows key and search Anaconda3.
 There, choose (**RIGHT CLICK ON IT**) Anaconda Prompt and execute (if possible) as administrator.
 This opens a command window.
 Then type the following commands:
     1. `conda config --add channels gimli --add channels conda-forge`
-    2. `conda update --all`
+    2. `conda install mamba`
-    3. `conda create -n pg pygimli`
+    3. `conda install obspy`
-(this may take quite some time, don’t worry about error messages as long as conda is running).
-    4. `conda activate pg`
+    4. `conda update --all`
-    5. `conda install obspy`
-    6. `conda install statsmodels`
-    7. `conda install scikit-learn`
-    8. `conda install colorcet`
-    9. `conda update -–all`  (just to be sure to have the latest versions)

-    I had sometimes problems with Conda blocking or installing only parts.
-In this case, after `conda update --all`, continue with

-    3. `conda install mamba`
-    4. `mamba create -n pg python=3.9 pygimli mamba spyder obspy statsmodels scikit-learn colorcet`
+    5. `mamba create -n pg python=3.9 pygimli mamba spyder obspy statsmodels scikit-learn colorcet`

+   This step creates a new “environment” (a new copy of Python) called “pg”.
+This is necessary since pygimli in its actual version (Feb.
+2024) runs only under Python version <=3.9.
+If you prefer, you may choose another name than "pg".
+In this case replace pg in what follows by the name you chose.

-    5. `conda activate pg`
+    6. `conda activate pg`
-    6. `mamba update --all`
+    7. `mamba update --all`

+    Steps v. and vii. may also be done with conda, in which case you do not need step 2, but I had quite bad experiences with conda blocking while trying to install pygimli.

    **If it is impossible to install pyGimli, you may continue without it, but the tomography option will not be available.**

-5. Open Anaconda Navigator (Windows key -> Anadconda3 -> Anaconda Navigator)
+6. Open Anaconda Navigator (Windows key -> Anadconda3 -> Anaconda Navigator)
     + In the upper tool bar, change “Applications on” from “base” or “anaconda” to “pg” (you will have to do this each time you open Anaconda!)
-    + In the main window search for the icon “Spyder” and click on “Install” or, if it is already installed, on “Launch”.
+    + In the main window search for the icon “Spyder” and click on “Launch”.

-6. Open Spyder
+7. Open Spyder
         + Open file PyRefra.py (File -> open…)
         + In the Spyder tool bar click Run -> Configuration per file -> Execute in an external system terminal

 Then you may **modify a few things in some packages** for nicer plots or to avoid warnings.
 The corresponding modified files may be found on this github site within a folder with the same path structure as in the **pygimli** and **obspy** site-packages in Anaconda.
-There, for Windows, the pg environment is installed at C:/Users/your_name/anaconda3/envs/pg/Lib (Linux: ~/anaconda3/envs/pg/lib/python3.8).
+There, for Windows, the pg environment is installed at C:/Users/your_name/anaconda3/envs/pg/Lib (Linux: ~/anaconda3/envs/pg/lib/python3.9).
 I will call this folder “ENV”.
 Site-packages are installed in “ENV/site-packages”

 You may simply copy the folders pygimli and obspy into the conda site-packages folder.
 The other option, if you do not want to copy-paste the provided folders, is to modify the following files: